-The 20th annual PGA Junior Series continues to provide global and national exposure for each of the 156+ player fields.
+The 21st annual PGA Junior Series continues to provide global and national exposure for each of the 156+ player fields.
 Each event is Nationally Ranked in the GOLFWEEK/Sagarin Performance Index, Junior Golf Scoreboard and the World Golf Amateur Rankings.
 Approximately one-half of the participants in each field are from the host-state and one-half are from outside the host-state.
-The boy's 15-18 winner and overall girl's champion will earn exemptions into the Junior PGA Championship at Miramont Country Club in Bryan/College Station, Texas on August 3-6, 2015.
+The boy's 15-18 winner and overall girl's champion will earn exemptions into the Junior PGA Championship at Wannamoisett Country Club in Rumford, Rhode Island on August 9-12, 2016.

 Since its establishment in 1996, the PGA Junior Series has been a stepping stone for PGA and LPGA stars such as Hunter Mahan, Sean O'Hair, Jason Day, Amelia Lewis, Luke Guthrie, Jennifer Johnson and Justin Thomas.